FinweLtd/doc-livesync-all/docs/tutorials/oculus_go_setup.md

     ![Install via headset, library](img/livesync_install_via_headset_2.jpg)

-5. When the installation has completed, you will see *LiveSYNC Oculus Go* listed in the headset when you select *Library* tab from the bottom bar and then *Apps* page from the left side menu.
+5. When the installation has completed you will find *LiveSYNC Oculus Go* listed in the headset: Select *Library* tab from the bottom bar, and then *Apps* page from the left side menu.

 6. Start *LiveSYNC Oculus Go* by selecting it from the apps grid.
+Notice that version number appears in the splash screen below the LiveSYNC logo.

     ![LiveSYNC splash](img/livesync_splash.png)